kaundaedith-lang/WEDE5020/README.md

 - *Contact page* with an inquiry form and contact details
 - Consistent header layout with logo and title
 - Organized project structure for future expansion (JS)
+- Tabbed content interface for organizing information into clickable sections
+- Interactive tabbed content powered by JavaScript for smoother navigation between sections

 ## Styling Updates
 - Integrated a custom **color palette** featuring warm tones: yellow, orange, beige, and earthy brown